|Originally Performed By||Phish|

-The beginning is a whirling effect of repeated “WEEE-yooooos” not unlike a dentist’s drill, and similarly alerting.
-(The opening of “Wading in the Velvet Sea,” introduced over a decade later, includes a similar sound but with a smoother Doppler vacillation, more like a lighthouse than a drill.)
+The beginning is a whirling effect of repeated “WEEE-yooooos” not unlike a dentist’s drill, and similarly alerting, with the studio version layering additional sound effects such as an off-hook tone from a phone.
 Mike then begins telling the listener they're “feeling a little drowsy,” and instructs a patient to “open wide... don’t close... don’t bite.”
 About one third through, the sounds begin echoing, imitating the “wah-wah-wah” effect which nitrous oxide has on hearing.
 Then follows a slow cavalcade of drilling, whirring, occasional screeching, and babble, ending with Mike’s reassurances: “Still pretty out of it, aren’t you?
 You just relax; I’ll be back in a few minutes...
 There’s a tape if you want to put on the headphones... there you go.””N02” – 12/31/09, Miami, FL

-The White Tape version, from Mike's original 1987 four-track recording, then segues into “Fluff’s Travels,” presumably the “tape” to which the patient is listening.
-An extended, psychedelic version was the B-side to the analog cassette release of the “Down with Disease” single (was released about the same time as the video).
+The White Tape version, from Mike's original 1987 four-track recording, then segues into a plaintive acoustic guitar melody, presumably the “tape” to which the patient is listening.
+An extended, psychedelic version was the B-side to the analog cassette release of the “Down with Disease” single (released about the same time as the “DwD” video).

-Though it appears on two offiicial releases, it has been appeared live only five times.
-“NO2” may have been first hinted live on 2/20/93, between the “Vibration of Life” and “Kung,” with Mike singing/saying “Your eyes may be feeling heavy... your nose light, your eyes heavy” (see “VOL” history).
+Though it appears on two official releases, it has appeared live only eight times.
+“NO2” may have been first hinted live on 2/20/93, between the “Vibration of Life” and “Kung,” with Mike singing/saying “Your eyes may be feeling heavy... your nose light, your eyes heavy” (see “VoL” history).
 However, the full debut of the “song” (6/25/94 Cleveland) was a set opener as unexpected as 12/30/97’s “Sneakin’ Sally.”

 Its reappearance two weeks later (7/8/94 Great Woods) was less of a surprise, but its placement (as the second song in the last of only five live Gamehendge sets) had import: This performance included narration from Trey about Col. Forbin sitting in a dentist’s chair, inhaling nitrous, and being transported to Gamehendge, one of the few narrations to describe Forbin traveling there (and the last narration to do so).
-The next appearance of “NO2” (7/16/94 Sugarbush) came nestled between an early “Disease” and a maturing “Stash,” and calmed a gregarious crowd that stretched up and over the facing mountain slope.
-After a gap of 356 shows, the gas was released on 7/13/99, once again at Great Woods, and then not again for a decade (219 more shows) on 12/31/09.
+The next appearance of “NO2” (7/16/94 Sugarbush) came nestled between an early “Disease” and a maturing “Stash,” and calmed a gregarious crowd that stretched up and over the facing mountain slope.”Tweezer” -> ”N02” -> “Tweezer” – 8/15/15, Columbia, MD.
+Video by LazyLightning55a.